 Visitation services will be held Sunday, November 24th, 2019 at Shipman’s Funeral & Cremation Service in Pryor, Oklahoma from 6pm–8pm.
 Funeral Services will be held on Monday, November 25th, 2019 at 2pm in the Kenwood School Gym in Kenwood, Oklahoma.

 Woodrow is survived by his wife, Lorene Ross of Salina, Oklahoma; 2 sons, Anthony and wife Carolyn Ross of Kenwood, Oklahoma, Michael and Gerri Ross of Kenwood, Oklahoma; 2 daughters, Faye Ross of Kenwood, Oklahoma, Janice and Daniel Ballou of Kenwood, Oklahoma; 11 Grandchildren, 33 Great Grandchildren and 9 great great grandchildren.
 Woodrow proceeds in death by his wife, Joan Ross (Davis); son, Calvin Ross; great grandson, Isaiah Sapp; parents Joseph and Takey Ross; brother Forman Ross and sister Maxine Bark Tucker (Ross).

 Please see service details.

-To send flowers to Reverend Woodrow Ross' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reverend Woodrow Ross, please visit our floral store.